Orphanage: Comparison to alternatives

+Foster care

-One significant study, which disputes this, was carried out by Duke University.
-Their researchers concluded that institutional care in America in the 20th century produced the same health, emotional, intellectual, mental, and physical outcomes as care by relatives, and better than care in the homes of strangers.
+The benefit of foster care over orphanages is disputed.
+One significant study carried out by Duke University concluded that institutional care in America in the 20th century produced the same health, emotional, intellectual, mental, and physical outcomes as care by relatives, and better than care in the homes of strangers.
 One explanation for this is the prevalence of permanent temporary foster care.
 This is the name for a long string of short stays with different foster care families.
 Permanent temporary foster care is highly disruptive to the child and prevents the child from developing a sense of security or belonging.
 Placement in the home of a relative maintains and usually improves the child's connection to family members.
+Experts and child advocates maintain that orphanages are expensive and often harm children's development by separating them from their families and that it would be more effective and cheaper to aid close relatives who want to take in the orphans.

+Group homes

 Another alternative is group homes which are used for short-term placements.
 They may be residential treatment centers, and they frequently specialize in a particular population with psychiatric or behavioral problems, e.g., a group home for children and teens with autism, eating disorders, or substance abuse problems or child soldiers undergoing decommissioning.

-Criticism

-Most of the children living in institutions around the world have a surviving parent or close relative, and they most commonly entered orphanages because of poverty.
-It is speculated that flush with money, orphanages are increasing and push for children to join even though demographic data show that even the poorest extended families usually take in children whose parents have died.
-Experts and child advocates maintain that orphanages are expensive and often harm children's development by separating them from their families and that it would be more effective and cheaper to aid close relatives who want to take in the orphans.

-Children living in orphanages for prolonged periods get behind in development goals, and have worse mental health.
-Orphanage children are not included in statistics making it easy to traffic them or abuse them in other ways.
-There are campaigns to include orphanage children and street children in progress statistics.

-Scams
+Kinship care

+Most children who live in orphanages are not orphans; four out of five children in orphanages have at least one living parent and most having some extended family.
+Developing countries and their governments rely on kinship care to aid in the orphan crisis because it is cheaper to financially help extended families in taking in an orphaned child than it is to institutionalize them.